 A qualified applicant turned away is an applicant who met program requirements and was not admitted due to limited program capacity.
-The largest group of qualified applicants turned away in a post-licensure program are the master's program applicants, with an average of 510 qualified applicants turned away every year.
-The majority of these are from the ARNP master's programs as they have a 50% acceptance rate, as displayed in Figure 22.
-There is a notable 87% increase in DNP/doctoral qualified applicants turned away from 2015 to the most recent 2019-2020 year.
+The largest group of qualified applicants turned away in a post-licensure program are the master's program applicants with most from the MN-ARNP programs as noted in Figure 22.
+There is a growing increase in DNP qualified applicants turned away.
+The applicant data results are with limitations with no ability to account for duplicate applicants and thus potentially inflating number of applicants across programs.